Alfastrek/ReadStack/README.md

 - **PHP**: For server-side scripting and managing database interactions.
 - **MySQL**: For storing user data, orders, products, and more.

-## 🌐 Live Demo

-You can view the live demo of ReadStack deployed on Azure at [ReadStack Live Demo](https://readstack.aradhya.site).

 ## 🤝 Contributing

 Feel free to contribute to the project by submitting a pull request.
 We welcome all contributions!